un-loop/student-notes/cody/Javascript1.md

 - A function is a bit of reusable code.
 - A function allows you to define a block of code, give it a name and then execute it as many times as you want.
 - A function can include one or more parameters or none at all.

+WHy are you not adding my comit notes